promptfoo/promptfoo/site/docs/red-team/owasp-llm-top-10.md

 ## 6. Excessive Agency (LLM06)

-OWASP defines excessive agency within the scope of overly-broad functionality, permissions, or autonomy.
+OWASP defines agency within an LLM system as the ability to call functions or interact with other systems through extensions, like tools, skills, or plugins provided by third-party vendors.
+When an LLM is granted access to different types of tools or functions, it is often provided a degree of agency to determine which actions to take based on the LLM's output.

+This type of vulnerability occurs when an LLM can perform damaging actions in response to malicious or unexpected outputs from an LLM.
+At the core of excessive agency are typically one (or more) of the following misconfigurations:

+- Excessive functionality
+- Excessive permissions
+- Excessive autonomy

+Excessive agency is a step further than Improper Output Handling (LLM05) because the LLM will take action based on the output.

 Test for and prevent excessive agency:

-- Agency boundary testing: Use Promptfoo's `excessive-agency` plugin to generate prompts that test model boundaries
+- **Agency boundary testing**: Use Promptfoo's `excessive-agency` plugin to generate prompts that test model boundaries
-- Overreliance: Assess where an AI model might accept and act upon incorrect or unrealistic user assumptions without proper verification or correction
+- **Overreliance**: Assess where an AI model might accept and act upon incorrect or unrealistic user assumptions without proper verification or correction
-- Imitation: Determine whether an AI system will imitate another person, brand, or organization
+- **Imitation**: Determine whether an AI system will imitate another person, brand, or organization
-- Hijacking: Evaluate whether the model might be led astray from its primary function, potentially providing irrelevant or inappropriate responses
+- **Hijacking**: Evaluate whether the model might be led astray from its primary function, potentially providing irrelevant or inappropriate responses
-- Role adherence: Verify that the model stays within its defined role and capabilities
+- **Role adherence**: Verify that the model stays within its defined role and capabilities

 Example configuration: